volterraedge/terraform-provider-volterra/docs/resources/volterra_azure_vnet_site.md

   name      = "acmecorp-web"
   namespace = "staging"

+  // One of the arguments from this list "default_blocked_services blocked_services" must be set default_blocked_services = true

-  // One of the arguments from this list "azure_cred assisted" must be set
+  // One of the arguments from this list "azure_cred" must be set

   azure_cred {
     name      = "test1"